Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Bursary available

-You are eligible for a $5,000 bursary, if you are a Canadian or permanent resident, and agree to work with Nova Scotia's Department of Community Services’ Disability Support Professional Program for one year upon graduation.
+You are eligible for a bursary that covers tuition, textbooks and student fees, if you are a Canadian or permanent resident, and agree to work in the Nova Scotia disability support sector for a minimum of one year following graduation.
 Further details are provided after successful admissions to the program.

 Overview